 In many ways the mind is a like a muscle that must be exercised in order to stay sharp.
-As we age, our mental faculties are amongst the first things to go.
+As we age, our mental faculties are among the first things to go.
 This is because it is less likely that older people are engaging in activities that stretch the mind and force it to really get a good workout on a daily basis.

 While children and young adults have things like school and work to keep their mind’s sharp, older adults may find themselves with a lot of time on their hands for leisure activities, such as, watching television and sleeping.

 Though there is nothing wrong with leisure time, it should be balanced with activities and mental exercises designed to work out the muscle of your mind to ensure it stays strong and sharp as you age.

 Have you noticed that if you do not practice certain activities, you no longer know how to do them?
 Perhaps you noticed this when you took a math class after a long summer and concepts you once mastered were suddenly difficult or you arrived at your next musical lesson without bothering to practice and found your were tripping over your scales.

 While some people can get away with this thanks to natural talent, the rest of us must actively exercise our minds in order to improve memory, cognitive performance, mental retention, and even understanding.

 If you neglect to do different activities that will help keep you mind sharp, you may find yourself struggling as you get older with simple things, such as spelling, addition and subtraction, and even remembering names of people you have just met.
 Avoid these embarrassing blunders by simply engaging in some mental exercises daily.